-In the last couple of weeks we have seen a total of 5 Google algorithm updates.
-This has certainly left a lot of people’s sites in trouble as traffic has dropped, but now you can use either of these Google Penalty checker tools to get an idea of whats wrong.
+In the last couple of weeks we have seen a lot of Google algorithm updates.
+This has left a lot of people’s sites in trouble as traffic has dropped, but now you can use either of these Google Penalty checker tools to get an idea of whats wrong.

 Historically Google have left a decent amount of time between updates so you can get a grip of what’s going on, but not this time.

 5 updates in less than 2 weeks has created a huge amount of hysteria and fear amongst webmasters – something the web spam team are becoming an expert at.